-A Smart Wallet is a wallet that is controlled by a smart contract following the ERC-4337 specification.
+A Smart Account is a wallet that is controlled by a smart contract following the ERC-4337 specification.

 A smart contract wallet is a type of Web3 wallet powered by smart contracts.

 - Combine multiple transactions into a single transaction to save on gas fees

 - Improved Security Features

 - Recover a wallet without seed phrases/passwords

 - Nominate a trusted person to recover your wallet in the case of an emergency

 This is the data structure for the transaction that the user wants to perform.
 It contains the following fields: